We make lives better through connections.

 In 1973 voters approved a 0.5% sales tax initiative to finance a $1.56 billion multi-modal transit system.
 At this time, RTD acquired privately owned bus companies, improved service frequencies, and expanded routes in numerous counties throughout the metro area.
 By 1976, ridership grew to 35.2 million rides annually.

 RTD celebrated its first light rail opening October 7, 1994.
 The 5.3-mile D Line attracted hundreds of thousands of riders when it began operations with just eleven light rail vehicles.
-April 22, 2016 marked another monumental milestone in Denver transit history with the opening of the metro area's first high-speed commuter rail line - the University of Colorado A Line.
-Ten rail lines service 53 stations along the Denver's North, East, Southeast, Southwest, and West rail corridors.
+April 22, 2016 marked another monumental milestone in Denver transit history with the opening of the metro area's first high-speed commuter rail line - the A Line.
+Twelve rail lines service 78 stations along the Denver's North, East, Southeast, Southwest, and West rail corridors.

 FASTRACKS: THE EXPANSION OF RTD